FisGeoUnipg/firmflow/README.md

 ./run-container.sh
 ```

+If you make a change to the frontend

 The container will start and the service will be available at the IP address of the host machine.
 The user can access the service through the web browser at the address http://<host_ip>:8080.

 Under the hood, the Dockerfile has built all the necessary dependencies to run the service.
 The service is built on top of the following technologies: